LTBach/Blockchain_in_Manufacturing/README.md

-# Blockchain_Hackathon_Five_Musketeers
+# Blockchain_in_Manufacturing
-This is a project for Blockchain Hackathon
+This is a project for Blockchain Hackathon in Vietnam Blockchain Summer School